DelfsEngineering/betterforms-figma-bridge/README.md

 ---

-**Note:** This plugin is currently in MVP/PoC stage and not published to the Figma Community.
-It's designed for internal use and testing.
+**Note:** This plugin is currently in active development and not published to the Figma Community.
+It features a complete conversion pipeline with intelligent preprocessing and is designed for internal use at DelfsEngineering/BetterForms.